 Funding allocated to the MTPO for the planning tasks identified in this UPWP are provided by the FHWA and the FTA through TDOT, VDOT, and the Virginia Department of Rail and Public Transportation (DRPT).
 More specifically, the allocation of FHWA Metropolitan Planning Funds (PL Funds) to the MTPO is made from an apportionment of funds to the states (TDOT and VDOT) from the FHWA.
 In Virginia PL funds allocated to the Kingsport MTPO are shared between the LENOWISCO PDC and the City of Kingsport (MTPO staff).
 These funds are individually contracted directly from VDOT to LENOWISCO PDC and Kingsport (not passed through).
 Additionally, by membership and bylaws the LENOWISCO PDC staff is charged with assisting the Kingsport MTPO staff with transportation planning activities over the course of the fiscal year, including assisting with the development of the TIP, the UPWP, and the Long Range Plan.
-Matching funds are provided by the State DOTs as well as the City of Kingsport.
+Matching funds are provided by the state DOTs as well as the City of Kingsport.
 The following table provides information on funding sources for MTPO member agencies and the matching ratios from federal, state, and local sources.

-Kingsport MTPO - UPWP Funding Matrix (A lugust 2021) 5-/ Town From Hims Double to the Federal Match State Match Local Match Source Type Funding Recipient rederal Match State Match Local Match Federal Highway PL (through TDOT) Planning (part of Consoldated Planning Grant) Kingsport MTPO 80% 5% 15% Federal Highway PL (through VDOT) Planning Kingsport MTPO 80% 10% 10% Federal Highway PL (through VDOT) Planning LENOWISCO PDC 80% 10% 10% Federal Highway SPR (TDOT) State Plannning and Research TDOT 80% 20% 0% Federal Highway SPR (VDOT) State Plannning and Research VDOT 80% 20% 0% Federal Transit 5303 (through TDOT) Section 5303 (part of Consolidated Planning Grant Kingsport MTPO 80% 5% 15% Federal Transit 5303 (through VDOT) Section 5303 (part of Consolidated Planning Grant Kingsport MTPO 80% 10% 10%
+Source Type Funding Recipient Federal Match State Match Local Match Federal Highway PL (through TDOT) Planning (part of Consoldated Planning Grant) Kingsport MTPO 80% 5% 15% Federal Highway PL (through VDOT) Planning Kingsport MTPO 80% 10% 10% Federal Highway PL (through VDOT) Planning LENOWISCO PDC 80% 10% 10% Federal Highway SPR (TDOT) State Plannning and Research трот 80% 20% 0% Federal Highway SPR (VDOT) State Plannning and Research VDOT 80% 20% 0% Federal Transit 5303 (through TDOT) Section 5303 (part of Consolidated Planning Grant Kingsport MTPO 80% 5% 15% Federal Transit 5303 (through VDOT) Section 5303 (part of Consolidated Planning Grant Kingsport MTPO 80% 10% 10%

 The MTPO is advised each year of its funding allocations prior to the development of the UPWP.
-Note unspent funds from previous years can be carried over and utilized in current and future years (that are within the contractual limits of both time and amount).
-For Tennessee "Consolidated Planning Grant" funds it should be noted any unspent funds remaining at the time of contract expiration date will be returned to TDOT for possible reallocation.
+Note un-spent funds from previous years can be carried over and utilized in current and future years (that are within the contractual limits of both time and amount).
 Table 3 (page 58) indicates the amount of carry-over funds scheduled for use in the Fiscal Year 22 and 23 Work Program.
 Distribution of fund allocations by task among the local agencies is the responsibility of the MTPO.
 Table 1 (page 56) and Table 2 (page 57) at the end of this document provides a summary of funding allocations by task, agency, and agency participation by funding source.